Brewers vs. Pirates Player Props Betting Odds

-Player prop bet options for Christian Yelich, Bryan Reynolds and others are listed when the Milwaukee Brewers host the Pittsburgh Pirates at American Family Field on Friday at 8:10 PM ET.
+Christian Yelich and Bryan Reynolds are two of the players with prop bets for the taking when the Milwaukee Brewers and the Pittsburgh Pirates play at American Family Field on Sunday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!